ashlight11/LARM/README.md

  > roslaunch grp-poire challenge3_simulation.launch rviz:=\<boolean> (*default is true*)

 Extra launch files :
-  -"navigation.launch" launches a Gazebo simulation, as well as Rviz.
+- "navigation.launch" launches a Gazebo simulation, as well as Rviz.
 It implements the move-base module as well as GMapping.
 Usage :
  > roslaunch grp-poire navigation.launch

-  -"navigation_IRL.launch" launches the nodes to set up the Kobuki base, to control the sensors and the move-base node.
+- "navigation_IRL.launch" launches the nodes to set up the Kobuki base, to control the sensors and the move-base node.
 Also launches Rviz because 2D goals need to be set !!
 Warning !!
 It is not fully functional as move-base only sends velocity commands in z rotation.
 We kept it here to showcase our effort.
 Usage :
  > roslaunch grp-poire navigation_IRL.launch

 If the rviz parameter is set to true, it launches a visualization with rviz tool in a specific config rviz file.
 The Rviz files can be found in the "grp-poire" package under the "rviz" folder.